County-class destroyer: Service in the Royal Navy

-Commissioned on 15 November 1962 as the first of the class, she served with the Home and Mediterranean Fleets, frequently deploying with NATO's Standing Naval Force Atlantic (STANAVFORLANT) and taking part in multinational exercises such as ‘Dawn Patrol’ and ‘Ocean Safari’.
+Commissioned on 15 November 1962 as the first of the class, she served with the Home and Mediterranean Fleets, frequently deploying with NATO's Standing Naval Force Atlantic (STANAVFORLANT) and taking part in multinational exercises such as 'Dawn Patrol' and 'Ocean Safari'.
 She underwent several upgrades, including enhancements to her Seaslug missile system and Type 965 radar, and in 1978 became a trials platform for the new Sea Wolf system.
-Devonshire was decommissioned in 1984 and scrapped in 1985.
+Devonshire was decommissioned in 1981 and sunk as a target in 1984.